Dissipative ground-state preparation of a quantum spin chain on a trapped-ion quantum computer: Quantum Experiments

 Figure~\ref{fig:energyZNE} shows the ZNE results for the $N=6$ system, using the same model parameters as in Fig.~\ref{fig:energy}.
 Noisy data for $G=1$, $3$, and $5$ are obtained on \Reimei{}, with $N_{\rm shots}=100$ for each value of $m$ and $G$.
 We note that the results for $G=1$ in Fig.~\ref{fig:energyZNE} are the same as those shown in Fig.~\ref{fig:energy}(b).
 The number of $R_{ZZ}$ gates in the circuit at $m$th time step scales as $N_{\rm 2Q}=79Gm$.
 At $m=0$, ZNE data are not shown because $N_{\rm 2Q}(m=0)=0$.
 For $m \geqslant 15$, ZNE with the exponential fit exhibits better agreement with the noiseless results than the linear fit, although in most cases the two extrapolation schemes agree within statistical uncertainties.
 At the largest time step $m=20$, the relative error of the noisy $G=1$ data, defined as $|1-E_{G=1}(m)/E_{\rm Noiseless}(m)|$, is approximately $0.3$, where the subscripts (``$G=1$" and ``Noiseless") match the legend labels used in Fig.~\ref{fig:energyZNE}.
 This error is successfully eliminated by the exponential ZNE extrapolation.
 Details of the fitting procedures are provided in Appendix~\ref{app:zne}.

 Figure~\ref{fig:energyZNE19} shows the ZNE results for the $N=19$ system, using the same model parameters as in Fig.~\ref{fig:energyZNE}.
 Noisy data for $G=1$, $3$, and $5$ are obtained on \Reimei{} for time steps up to $m\leqslant 30$, with $N_{\rm shots}=100$ for each value of $m$ and $G$.
 The number of $R_{ZZ}$ gates in the circuit at time step $m$ scales as $N_{\rm 2Q}=137Gm$, and thus the largest circuits at $m=30$ contain $4110$, 12330, and 20550 $R_{ZZ}$ gates for $G=1, 3,$ and $5$, respectively.
 Although the discrepancy between the exact ground-state energy $E_0$ and the noiseless simulation results is more pronounced than in the $N=6$ case, the overall behavior remains qualitatively similar.
+The larger discrepancy arises from the truncation of the time integral at $S_s$, which leads to an $O(1/S_s)$ broadening of the filter-function edges.
 The ZNE extrapolation using the exponential fit shows consistently better agreement with the noiseless results than the linear fit, particularly at $m=20$ and $30$.
 Even at $m=30$, the ZNE estimate agrees with the noiseless value within two standard deviations, although the agreement is less evident than at earlier times ($m=10$ and $20$).
+We note that the present ZNE can mitigate only noise associated with two-qubit gate errors.
+Other errors that cannot be mitigated by ZNE, such as state-preparation and measurement errors, memory errors, and leakage errors, may become non-negligible at $m=30$ compared with $m=10$ and $20$.
 At $m=30$, the relative error in the noisy $G=1$ data, quantified as $|1-E_{G=1}(m)/E_{\rm Noiseless}(m)|~\sim 0.5$, is reduced by approximately a factor of three when applying ZNE with the exponential fit: $|1-E_{{\rm ZNE\ exp}}(m)/E_{\rm Noiseless}(m)|~\sim 0.15$.
 Details of the fitting procedure are provided in Appendix~\ref{app:zne}.

 Due to the limitation on the maximum number of quantum gate operations allowed per circuit on \Reimei{} and Reimei-E, we were unable to perform ZNE---particularly for $G=3$ and $5$---for time steps $m\geqslant 40$.
 Instead, we carry out noisy simulations using Reimei-E with $G=1$ for $m\geqslant 30$.
 The results are shown as orange open triangles in Fig.~\ref{fig:energyZNE19}.
 Remarkably, even at $m=100$, where the circuit contains $N_{\rm 2Q}=13 700$ $R_{ZZ}$ gates, we still observe a nonzero energy expectation value.
 This further demonstrates the robustness of the dissipative ground-state preparation protocol against noise.